zkemail/ether-email-auth/packages/contracts/README.md

     1. Parse `_signature` as `(bytes32 emailNullifier)`.
     2. If `authedHash[emailNullifier]== _hash`, return `0x1626ba7e`; otherwise return `0xffffffff`.
 - `setTimestampCheckEnabled(bool enabled) public`
-    1. Assert `msg.sender==owner`.
+    1. Assert `msg.sender==controller`.
     2. Set `timestampCheckEnabled` to `enabled`.

 ### `EmailAccountRecovery` Contract
-It is an abstract contract for each smart account brand to implement the email-based account recovery. **Each smart account provider only needs to implement the following functions in a new contract called controller.**
+It is an abstract contract for each smart account brand to implement the email-based account recovery. **Each smart account provider only needs to implement the following functions in a new contract called controller.** In the following, the `templateIdx` is different from `templateId` in the email-auth contract in the sense that the `templateIdx` is an incremental index defined for each of the subject templates in `acceptanceSubjectTemplates()` and `recoverySubjectTemplates()`.

 - `acceptanceSubjectTemplates() public view virtual returns (string[][])`: it returns multiple subject templates for an email to accept becoming a guardian (acceptance email).
 - `recoverySubjectTemplates() public view virtual returns (string[][])`: it returns multiple subject templates for an email to confirm the account recovery (recovery email).
 - `extractRecoveredAccountFromAcceptanceSubject(bytes[] memory subjectParams, uint templateIdx) public view virtual returns (address)`: it takes as input the parameters `subjectParams` and the index of the chosen subject template `templateIdx` in those for acceptance emails.